 Much of the downtown area of Memphis is pedestrian friendly, particularly Beale Street, which isn’t open to cars most days, allowing visitors to walk, with drinks in hand, from bar to bar.
 “Walking in Memphis” is much more than a catchy song.

 There are no city bike rentals in Memphis like in some other cities, but you can rent independently through Peddler Bike Shop for around $35 per day.
 This map shows the city’s best biking and walking paths by neighborhood, most of which are in the suburbs.

 As with many old Southern cities, parking can be hard to come by.
 If you’re staying at a hotel that has its own parking, it’s best to leave your car there and walk or take the bus to other locations.
 You won’t need a car for most places in Memphis, as you can take a shuttle to attractions like Graceland.

 If you don’t have a car while visiting Memphis but don’t want to take public transportation, or need a ride home from Beale Street at night, take advantage of the city’s taxi services.
 Yellow Cab is the most popular choice, but ride sharing services Uber and Lyft also have a presence in the city.

 The Memphis Area Transit Authority (MATA) operates buses and the streetcar.
-Editor’s Note: The streetcar ended services in 2015, but as of 2015 they are being restored to be returned to use.
 The trolley runs in three lines through downtown, including stops at the North End Terminal Megabus stop, Central Station Amtrak stop and Cleveland Station at the Medical Center.
 One-way trips are $1.00 per section, with day and week passes available.
 The buses cover dozens of routes to reach every part of town, including the airport.
 Bus fares start at $1.75 and only accept exact change.